 HILLSBORO, Ore.--(BUSINESS WIRE)--

-SolarWorld AG manufactures solar power systems and in doing so contributes to a cleaner energy supply worldwide.
-The company, located in Bonn, employs approximately 2,500 people and carries out production in Freiberg, Germany, and Hillsboro, USA.
-From raw material silicon to the solar module, SolarWorld manages all stages of production ‒ including its own research and development.
-Through an international distribution network, SolarWorld supplies customers all over the world with solar modules and complete systems.
-The company maintains high social standards at all locations across the globe, and has committed itself to resource- and energy-efficient production.
-SolarWorld has been publicly traded on the stock market since 1999.
-More information at www.solarworld-usa.com.
+About SolarWorld REAL VALUE: SolarWorld manufactures and sells high-tech solar power solutions and, in doing so, contributes to a cleaner energy supply worldwide.
+The group, headquartered in Bonn, Germany, employs 3,288 people and operates facilities in Freiberg and Arnstadt, Germany and Hillsboro, Oregon, USA, as well as in a joint venture with Qatar Solar Technologies.
+From raw material silicon to solar wafers, cells and modules, SolarWorld manages all stages of production ‒ including research and development in its own company, SolarWorld Innovations.
+Through an international distribution network with locations in Europe, USA, Singapore, Japan, South Africa and Qatar, SolarWorld supplies customers all over the world.
+The company upholds high social standards and commits itself to resource- and energy-efficient production.
+With its program Solar2World, the company supports the expansion of solar power in developing countries.
+SolarWorld was founded in 1998 and has been publicly traded on the stock market since 1999.
+Connect with SolarWorld on Facebook, Twitter and www.solarworld.com.